PLATES AGAINST PATRIARCHY

 The support we offer each other artistically — and the beautiful artworks that result — are a testament to the strength of female relationships.

 THE HARWOOD ART CENTER 2019 ALBUQUERQUE, NM

-Plates Against Patriarchy were featured as part of the Harwood Art Center’s annual celebration of art and social justice.
+Plates Against Patriarchy was the featured project at Harwood Art Center’s annual celebration & exhibition of art and social justice.
 Our project spanned two galleries, one of which we dedicated to a community-generated installation honoring Nurse Practitioner Dolores Cordova who was nominated as a matriarch of her community.
 Prior to the exhibition, we hosted a glazing workshop during which participants were welcome to help glaze shattered plates for this installation.
 The result was a large installation made by over 40 people.

 ARTIST TEAM: Helen Atkins, Jordyn Bernicke & Monique Rivera